kintoandar/kintoandar.github.io/_posts/2014-11-10-certificates-mumbo-jumbo.md

 > What da hell is a certificate chain and why should I care?

-When you buy a digital certificate, usually it's not signed directly by a Root CA. Instead, it's signed by an intermediate CA, which by its turn is signed by a higher CA, and so one, until it reaches the Root one.
+When you buy a digital certificate, usually it's not signed directly by a Root CA. Instead, it's signed by an intermediate CA, which by its turn is signed by a higher CA, and so on, until it reaches the Root one.
 This is called the certificate chain.
 Here's an example:

 <div style="text-align:center" markdown="1">
   ![ssl](/images/google_chain.png)